ecoderP/ecoderP/README.md

 A cloud-native application designed to analyze water quality reports, it takes water quality tests results from a user, and provide AI-assisted analysis and safety recommendations based on EPA and WHO water quality standards.

-Technologies: React • Python • AWS Lambda • API Gateway • Amazon Bedrock • Terraform • DynamoDB
+**Technologies:** React, Python, AWS Lambda, API Gateway, Amazon Bedrock, Terraform, DynamoDB

 The project explores how cloud services, operational regulations, generative AI, and software engineering workflows can be combined into a practical tool for public safety.